FazilaRubab/FazilaRubab.github.io/_pages/about.md

 About me
 -------------
-I am a postgraduate in Software Engineering from NUST with a strong and evolving interest in machine learning.
-My academic background and curiosity drive me to explore how intelligent systems can be used to solve real-world problems and enhance human capability through thoughtful technological integration.
+I hold a postgraduate degree in Software Engineering from NUST and have a growing interest in machine learning.
+My academic background and curiosity have led me to explore how data and computational methods can be integrated to address environmental challenges such as water quality, wastewater treatment, and flood forecasting.